ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

       This is another configuration section not properly explained in the Ghost documentation.
 Here it is used only to enable certain cache features already configured in the previous `adapters.cache` block.

     - `database`\
       This is the section where to configure the connection with your MariaDB instance.
-In particular, see how the host value points to the internal cluster hostname of the MariaDB service that will be running in this deployment.
+In particular, see how the host value points to the absolute FQDN of the MariaDB headless service that will be running in this deployment.

     - `process`\
       This parameter allows to pick which process manager to use for handling the Ghost server process, and supports only the `local` and `systemd` options.
 Beyond this, there is no further explanation about this parameter as you can see [in the _Service options_ section found here](https://docs.ghost.org/ghost-cli#options).